 Share With: Russell’s Reserve Single Barrel Bourbon is bourbon how it should be done.
 Bold, but with character and a hint of a sensitive side.
 I’d share this one with good friends.
 Friends that you’ve invested a lot in and look forward to spending time with on a regular basis.
 It’s quality bourbon that deserves quality friendship and banter.
 Absolutely a banter-worthy bourbon in my book.

 Worth The Price: At a suggested price of $49.99, Russell’s Reserve Single Barrel Bourbon is roughly $25 more than the original Russell’s Reserve 10 year bourbon.
 That’s a pretty significant price difference if you compare the two by price only.
 I decided to sip them side-by-side and I’d choose the single barrel release every time.
-It’s has more complexity and depth than the 10 year.
-Honestly the 10 year comes across as rather flat in comparison and is full of oak and leather flavor without the sweetness of vanilla and caramel.
-I don’t think you can really compare them as a result of the significant difference in flavor profile.
+It has more complexity and depth than the 10-year.
+Honestly, the 10 year comes across as rather flat in comparison and is full of oak and leather flavor without the sweetness of vanilla and caramel.
+I don’t think you can really compare them as a result of the significant difference in the flavor profile.
 I do, however, feel that the Single Barrel is fairly priced for what you get out of the bottle when compared to other bottles in that price range.